Are Time-Indexed Foundation Models the Future of Time Series Imputation?: Experiments

 We evaluate the models on imputation tasks across three datasets: $\bullet$ \textit{PV-France}; aggregated photovoltaic (PV) production curves with the associated global solar irradiance as a covariate, $\bullet$ \textit{Wind-France}; aggregated wind production curves with wind speed as a covariate, and $\bullet$ \textit{Load-France}; aggregated electricity consumption curves with temperature as a covariate.
 Further details on the datasets and preprocessing are provided in \cref{app:datasets-covar-details}.

 The train / validation / test splits follow the same protocol as in \cref{univar-bench}.
-A key difference is that at inference, the covariate is always assumed to be fully observed.
 We compare the following methods: \texttt{TabPFN-TS} and \texttt{MoTM} both with or without covariates, a ridge regression using only the covariate to predict the target variable, and \texttt{SAITS}.
 Results are showcased in \cref{tab:covar-results}.

 \paragraph{Results.} As shown in \cref{tab:covar-results}, incorporating covariates generally improves performance, both for \texttt{TabPFN-TS} and \texttt{MoTM}.
 Substantial gains are observed on datasets for which the covariate strongly informs about the target variable (global irradiance for PV power production, wind speed for wind power production).
 Under these scenarios and particularly in the challenging block settings, incorporating covariates allows \texttt{MoTM} to outperform the impressive univariate performances of \texttt{TabPFN-TS}.
 This emphasizes how fundamental it is to enhance pretrained univariate foundation models with additional contextual information for them to be deployable in real-world applications.
 On the other hand, weaker relationships, such as between national-level electricity demand and average temperature, yield marginal to no improvement.
 Overall, \texttt{TabPFN-TS (With Covar)} achieves the best results in most scenarios, confirming its strong capacity to integrate heterogeneous contextual inputs for robust zero-shot imputation.